wkh237/react-native-fetch-blob/README.md

 ## About

-This project was initially for solving the issue [facebook/react-native#854](https://github.com/facebook/react-native/issues/854), because React Native does not support `Blob` object and it will cause some problem when sending and receiving binary data.
-There's aleady [a PR ](https://github.com/facebook/react-native/pull/8324) merged into RN master branch which will probably solving the issue in the near future.
+This project was initially for solving the issue [facebook/react-native#854](https://github.com/facebook/react-native/issues/854), because React Native lack of `Blob` implementation and it will cause some problem when transfering binary data.
+Now, this project is committed to make file access and transfer more easier, effiecient for React Native developers.
+We've implemented highly customizable filesystem and network module which plays well together.
+For example, upload and download data directly from/to storage which is much more efficient in some cases(especially for large ones).
+The file system supports file stream, so you don't have to worry about OOM problem when accessing large files.

-Now, this project is committed to make file acess and transfer more easier and more effiecient for React Native developers.
-We've implemented lot of file access function which plays well with our network module.
-For example, it can upload and download data directly into/from file system, which is much more performant (especially for large ones) than converting data to BASE64 passing them around through React JS Bridge, also, file stream support so that you can read large file not causing OOM error.
+In `0.8.0` we introduced experimential Web API polyfills that make it possible to use browser-based libraries in React Native, for example, [FireBase JS SDK](https://github.com/wkh237/rn-firebase-storage-upload-sample)

 ## Installation